 It’s creepy to think that your Airbnb host or hotel owner has installed a hidden camera and could be watching you the entire time.
 When your privacy is invaded and there’s almost no way to reverse it so let’s show you how to check for an Airbnb hidden camera!

-One of the first things I do when I get to my hotel room or to my Airbnb accommodation is to take a moment to look around for cameras.
+One of the first things I do when I get to my hotel room or to my Airbnb accommodation is to take a moment to look around for those concealed cameras.